 - Lupin the Third Car Chase XR: Formerly known as Space Fantasy, this spinning roller coaster celebrates Japanese characters from Lupin the Third.

-- Sing on Tour: Experience the music and madness of this charming film in a new stage attraction that opened in 2019.
+- Sing on Tour: Experience the music and madness of the 2016 animated film in a charming stage attraction.

-- Harry Potter and the Forbidden Journey: The Wizarding World’s main attraction, this ride takes place inside Hogwarts Castle and includes Quidditch, a dragon’s flame, and giant spiders.
+- Harry Potter and the Forbidden Journey: The Wizarding World’s main attraction, this ride takes place inside Hogwarts Castle.
+It takes you on a wild ride through a Quidditch match, the Chamber of Secrets, the Forbidden Forest, and more, all while avoiding villains like the Dementors and the Whomping Willow.

 Avoiding the crowds: The best time to go